 A Defense Attorney Can Examine Your Arrest

-You still have rights when you get arrested for BUI.
-If your constitutional rights were violated during your arrest and/or interrogation, your defense attorney might be able to challenge the arrest and nullify the charges.
+You still have rights when you get arrested for BUI in Dallas, Texas.
+If your constitutional rights were violated during your arrest and/or interrogation, your BWI attorney might be able to challenge the arrest and nullify the charges.

 Defense lawyers perform various services to help their clients fight against charges, such as: